xmlyqing00/Cholmod-Scikit-Sparse-Windows/README.md

 - Anaconda 3
 - Microsoft Visual C++ 17

 **This repository is not applicable to Python 2 (Anaconda 2) on Windows 10**.
-Because in the Step II, compiling C codes for Python 2 is required VC 9.0 (VS 2008), which can not be installed on Windows 10, the compiler used in the Step I is supposed to be the same as the one used in the Step II.
+Because in the Step II, compiling C codes for Python 2 requires VC 9.0 (VS 2008), which can not be installed on Windows 10.
+The compiler used in the Step I is supposed to be the same as the one used in the Step II.

 Because metis package has many errors when compiling, I removed the metis package and modified the `CSC_ROOT/CMakeLists.txt`.